robincornett/display-featured-image-genesis/readme.txt

 = What is term metadata and why does it matter to me? =

+*Update for version 2.5:* Genesis 2.3, when it is released, will change how term archive headlines/descriptions will be pulled from the database. __Display Featured Image for Genesis__ has been using the old, inefficient method for getting the Genesis term information, which will no longer be supported in Genesis 2.3.
+Version 2.5 will use the new, better method to retrieve the Genesis term metadata (for archive headlines and intro text).
+Please make sure that your plugin is up to date so that you do not get unexpected behavior. (see [StudioPress](http://www.studiopress.com/important-announcement-for-genesis-plugin-developers/) for more information)

 Term metadata is a new feature introduced in WordPress 4.4, which allows us to add custom data to each term (categories, tags, etc.) on a site.
 Version 2.4 of __Display Featured Image for Genesis__ will use the new term metadata.

 If you have been using __Display Featured Image for Genesis__ and have already added featured images to your terms, when you visit the main plugin settings page, you'll be prompted to allow the plugin to update all terms with featured images, or given the information to allow you to do it yourself.
 This _should_ be a simple, pain-free process, but make sure your database is backed up, and please check your terms after the update.